psychemedia/island-storynotes/carus-wilson/45-charlotte-bronte-biography.md

 ...
 [A] year or so before this time `["About a year after Mrs. Bronte's death,", i.e. 1821]`, a school had been begun in the North of England for the daughters of clergymen.
 The place was Cowan's Bridge, a small hamlet on the coach-road between Leeds and Kendal, and thus easy of access from Haworth, as the coach ran daily, and one of its stages was at Keighley.
 The yearly expense for each pupil (according to the entrance-rules given in the Report for 1842, and I believe they had not been increased since the establishment of the schools in 1823) was as follows : —

 " Rule 11.
 The terms for clothing:, lodging; boarding, and educating, are 14l. a year ; half to be paid in advance, when the pupils are sent ; and also 1l. entrance money, for the use of books, &c.
 The system of education comprehend? history, geography, the use of the globes, grammar, writing and arithmetic, all kinds of needlework, and the nicer kinds of household work — such as getting up fine linen, ironing, &c.
-If accomplishments are required, an additional charge of SI. a year is made for music or drawing, each."
+If accomplishments are required, an additional charge of 3l. a year is made for music or drawing, each."

 Rule 3d requests that the friends will state the line of education desired in the case of every pupil, having a prospective regard to her future prospects.

 Rule 4th states the clothing and toilette articles which a girl is expected to bring with her ; and thus concludes : " The pupils all appear in the same dress.
 They wear plain straw cottage bonnets, in summer white frocks on Sundays, and nankeen on other days; in winter, purple stuff frocks, and purple cloth cloaks.
-For the sake of uniformity, therefore, they are required to bring ol. in lieu of frocks, pelisse, bonnet, tippet, and frills ; making the whole sum which each pupil brings with her to the school —
+For the sake of uniformity, therefore, they are required to bring 3l. in lieu of frocks, pelisse, bonnet, tippet, and frills ; making the whole sum which each pupil brings with her to the school —

 7l half-year in advance.
 1l. entrance for books.